frankjjiang/whiteboard_detection/README.md

 This will take quite a long time.

 ## Training
-First, correctly place our custom configuration files by moving
+First, correctly place our custom configuration files by copying
 ```yolov3-tiny_whiteboard.cfg```, ```whiteboard.names```, ```whiteboard.data```
 to ```darknet/cfg```, and move ```train.txt``` to ```darknet/data```